akash-network/awesome-akash/nodle-node/README.md

 # Runtime options

 Change the `PROFILE=release` variable to change the build version.
-The [https://github.com/NodleCode/chain/](latest release) will be built by default.
+The [latest release](https://github.com/NodleCode/chain/) will be built by default.

 # Accessing your Nodle node